 Winn awards grants for feline health studies

-The Winn Feline Foundation has awarded $124,495 for feline health studies in partnership with the George Sydney and Phyllis Redman Miller Trust for 2015 and has awarded a grant to determine a genetic cause of amyloidosis in Siamese and other Oriental-related breeds of cats.
+The Winn Feline Foundation has awarded four grants for feline health research in partnership with the George Sydney and Phyllis Redman Miller Trust for 2015 and has awarded a grant to determine a genetic cause of amyloidosis in Siamese and other Oriental-related breeds of cats.

 The study titles, principal investigators, and grant amounts are as follows:

 - “Targeting additional surface antigens for treatment of Tritrichomonas foetus in cats,” Dr. M. Katherine Tolbert, University of Tennessee, $21,775.

 - “Evaluating a safer combination of pre-anesthetic sedation and general anesthesia in cats,” Dr. Bruno Pypendop, University of California-Davis, $27,378.

 - “Differentiating feline alimentary lymphoma and inflammatory bowel disease with a blood test,” Dr. Kurt Zimmerman, Virginia-Maryland College of Veterinary Medicine, $34,990.

 - “A multicentric study using mesenchymal stem cell therapy for chronic gingivostomatitis,” Drs.
 Boaz Arzi and Dori Borgesson, University of California-Davis, $33,994.

 - “Determining genetic answers for amyloidosis of Siamese and related breeds,” Leslie Lyons, PhD, and Barbara Gandolfi, PhD, University of Missouri-Columbia, $15,500.